 Oklahoman author, Texas dispute ownership of 'lunar Bibles'

+Behind her are some of the photographs and spa... .
 In this Tuesday, April 18, 2017 photo, Carol Mersch holds a copy of a microfilm Bible that flew in orbit around the moon on Apollo 13 during an interview in her home in Tulsa, Okla.
-Behind her are some of the photographs and space program memorabilia she has collected.

 Comments